 The Group has adopted the provisions of the Banking Ordinance relating to the Basel III capital standards and the Capital Rules.
 The Capital Rules outline the general requirements on regulatory capital ratios, the components of eligible regulatory capital as well as the levels of those ratios at which banking institutions are required to operate.
 The Capital Rules have been developed based on internationally-agreed standards on capital adequacy promulgated by the Basel Committee on Banking Supervision.
-Under the Capital Rules, the required CCB ratio for 2022 and 2023 is 2.5%, whilst the required CCyB ratio for 2022 and 2023 is 1.0%.
+Under the Capital Rules, the required CCB ratio for 2023 and 2024 is 2.5%, whilst the required CCyB ratio for 2023 and 2024 is 1.0% and 0.5%, respectively.